programmerraja/MyBlog/content/misc/AI project ideas.md

 - [ ] AI to organize my research url and make it as github repo (awsome-researchname)
 - [ ] My blog to youtube video using AI (convert my blog video format script then add audio put a video in background)
 - [x] Fetch dev to articel and adding comments on the blog post
+- [ ] think about creating something help me for learning new concepts
+	- [ ] before Ai i have read lot of blog but few are complicated to understand how i can make it easy

+- [ ] How i automate dev moderate center using AI
+- [ ] Automate bug bounty agents